Shear and moment diagram

 Shear and Bending moment diagram for a simply supported beam with a concentrated load at mid-span.

 Shear force and bending moment diagrams are analytical tools used in conjunction with structural analysis to help perform structural design by determining the value of shear forces and bending moments at a given point of a structural element such as a beam.
 These diagrams can be used to easily determine the type, size, and material of a member in a structure so that a given set of loads can be supported without structural failure.
 Another application of shear and moment diagrams is that the deflection of a beam can be easily determined using either the moment area method or the conjugate beam method.
+For common loading cases such as simply supported beams subjected to uniformly distributed loads, closed-form elastic solutions are widely used in practice to verify shear force, bending moment, and deflection behavior.

 Convention

 Although these conventions are relative and any convention can be used if stated explicitly, practicing engineers have adopted a standard convention used in design practices.

 Normal convention

 The normal convention used in most engineering applications is to label a positive shear force - one that spins an element clockwise (up on the left, and down on the right).
 Likewise the normal convention for a positive bending moment is to warp the element in a "u" shape manner (Clockwise on the left, and counterclockwise on the right).
 Another way to remember this is if the moment is bending the beam into a "smile" then the moment is positive, with compression at the top of the beam and tension on the bottom.

 Normal positive shear force convention (left) and normal bending moment convention (right).

 This convention was selected to simplify the analysis of beams.
 Since a horizontal member is usually analyzed from left to right and positive in the vertical direction is normally taken to be up, the positive shear convention was chosen to be up from the left, and to make all drawings consistent down from the right.
 The positive bending convention was chosen such that a positive shear force would tend to create a positive moment.